-Lea Tufford is Assistant Professor in the School of Social Work.
+Lea Tufford is Associate Professor in the School of Social Work.
 She received her PhD from the Factor-Inwentash Faculty of Social Work in 2012.
 She obtained her Master’s in Counselling Psychology from Liberty University.
 Lea has a Bachelor of Education from the University of Windsor, a Master of Arts in French literature from McMaster University, and a Bachelor of Arts in English and French literature also from McMaster University.

 Lea was the 2011 recipient of the Society of Social Work Research (SSWR) Doctoral Fellows Award.
 Her dissertation research focused on the mandatory reporting of child maltreatment within social work and is featured in her book, Child Abuse and Neglect in Canada: A Guide for Mandatory Reporters (2019) published by Oxford University Press.
 Lea has direct practice experience as a psychotherapist with individuals, couples, families, and groups in community mental health, Employee Assistance Programs, and private practice.

 Lea has taught social work at the undergraduate and graduate level in the areas of interviewing skills, ethics, assessment, substance use, neuroscience, child abuse and neglect, theoretical foundations of practice, and clinical work with individuals, couples, families, and groups.

 Social Work Education (Simulation-based Teaching, Critical Social Work, Social Justice, Trauma-informed, Field Education, Embodied Practice)

 Child Abuse and Neglect (Decision-making, Critical Race, Intersectionality, Mandatory Reporting, Legislation, Public Perceptions)

 Eco-social Work (Critical and Social Justice Explorations, Approach to Clinical Practice)

 Qualitative Research (Individual Interview, Focus Group, Thematic Analysis, Content Analysis)